Always consult an expert before accepting assessment.

 A similar example is an old oil painting that has been handed down to you and which you have been told is valuable.
 If someone calls at your door and offers a certain figure out of the blue, would you accept it without instructing an expert valuer/art specialist.
 Of course most people would get the experts’ advice first and this is exactly what you should do.
 Now let me explain why you should do the same with your Assessment.

 The first question you must ask yourself is – has the Injuries Board taken into account the full extent of my injuries (both physical & psychological) and/or have I fully recovered from my injuries?
-If the answer to either of these questions is no, then you should reject the Assessment and contact us immediately.
-Gary Matthews Solicitors have over 20 years experience in dealing with these claims – Contact us today & begin your claim.
+If the answer to either of these questions is no, then you should seriously consider contacting us as we are experts in personal injury claims and will ensure that you get the advice and support you need.

 The second question you should ask yourself is – what will happen if I reject the Injuries Board Assessment and issue proceedings and proceed to Court?
-Well, in 98% of cases Gary Matthews Solicitors have dealt with, we have obtained a more favourable outcome than that assessed by the Injuries Board.
+Well, in 95% of cases that Gary Matthews Solicitors have dealt with [where the assessment has been rejected by the claimant], we have obtained a more favourable outcome than the Injuries Board assessment figure.
 So don’t take my word on it, the Central Bank commissioned an independent report in 2010 that asked that specific question.